 The differential diagnosis for clinically isolated syndromes is broad, but can be grouped into idiopathic inflammatory demyelinating disorders, autoimmune disorders, infectious or postinfectious processes, malignancy, vascular conditions, nutritional/metabolic disorders, genetic disorders, or others.

-Neuromyelitis optica spectrum disorder or Devic disease commonly presents with optic neuritis or transverse myelitis.
-Many NMO patients do not have demyelinating lesions noted in the brain, unlike multiple sclerosis patients, though when demyelinating lesions are present they are more commonly noted in the brainstem near the fourth ventricle and with features that are not typical for multiple sclerosis demyelinating lesions.
-Relapsing neuromyelitis optica presents with recurrent, often severe, bouts of optic neuritis and longitudinally extensive transverse myelitis.
-Neuromyelitis optica may also be a monosymptomatic disorder and has been noted in association with autoimmune disorders such as lupus or Sjögren syndrome (15).
+Neuromyelitis optica spectrum disorder (NMOSD) or Devic disease commonly presents with optic neuritis or transverse myelitis.
+Many neuromyelitis optica spectrum disorder patients do not have demyelinating lesions noted in the brain, unlike multiple sclerosis patients, though when demyelinating lesions are present they are more commonly noted in the brainstem near the fourth ventricle and with features that are not typical for multiple sclerosis demyelinating lesions.
+Relapsing neuromyelitis optica presents with recurrent, often severe, bouts of optic neuritis and/or longitudinally extensive transverse myelitis.
+Neuromyelitis optica may also be a monosymptomatic disorder and has been noted in association with autoimmune disorders such as lupus or Sjögren syndrome (21).
 Neuromyelitis optica spectrum disorder criteria define diagnosis in the presence of positive neuromyelitis optica IgG antibody and either optic neuritis or transverse myelitis.
-If neuromyelitis optica IgG antibody is absent, then a core clinical characteristic of optic neuritis, acute myelitis, or area postrema syndrome is required as well as dissemination in space and specific MRI criteria (55).
+If neuromyelitis optica IgG antibody is absent, then a core clinical characteristic of optic neuritis, acute myelitis, or area postrema syndrome is required as well as dissemination in space and specific MRI criteria (65).
 A subset of nearly one-third of individuals suspected to have NMO IgG antibody negative neuromyelitis spectrum disorder have been found to have antimyelin oligodendrocyte glycoprotein (MOG) antibodies.
-Anti-MOG demyelinating disorders tend to manifest as bilateral optic neuritis, combined optic neuritis and myelitis, or brainstem encephalitis at times with seizures with anti-MOG antibody positive in serum and not in the cerebrospinal fluid (54).
+Anti-MOG demyelinating disorders tend to manifest as bilateral optic neuritis, combined optic neuritis and myelitis, or brainstem encephalitis at times with seizures with anti-MOG antibody positive in serum and not in the cerebrospinal fluid (64).
 Cerebrospinal fluid oligoclonal bands are typically negative in anti-MOG disease.

 Behçet disease may rarely present with neurologic symptoms and abnormal brain MRI.
 Symptoms to suggest Behçet disease include oral or genital ulcers, characteristic skin and eye findings, gastrointestinal symptoms, arthralgias, and vascular complications (01).

 Infectious and postinfectious disorders.
-Infections such as human T-cell lymphotropic virus-1 (tropical spastic paraparesis), tuberculosis, HIV, syphilis, hepatitis, Bartonella henselae, neuroborreliosis, and others may result in focal neurologic symptoms that may initially mimic a clinically isolated syndrome.
+Infections such as human T-cell lymphotropic virus-1 (tropical spastic paraparesis), tuberculosis, HIV, syphilis, hepatitis, Bartonella henselae, neuroborreliosis, SARS-CoV-2, and others may result in focal neurologic symptoms that may be associated with infectious of parainfectious complications, which initially mimic a clinically isolated syndrome.
 Progressive multifocal leukoencephalopathy is an infectious demyelinating disorder caused by the JC virus and occurs more often in immunocompromised individuals, though is also seen in association with use of some multiple sclerosis disease-modifying therapies.
 Fever or other signs of infection may be noted in infectious demyelinating syndromes, and appropriate blood cultures or cerebrospinal fluid testing is indicated when clinical suspicion arises.
 Without treatment of the underlying infection, progression is typical in these disorders.